rashidwassan/today-i-learned/blockchain/basics.md

 - 10^8 Satoshis in 1 btc.
 - Original mining reward per new block in Bitcoin blockchain was 50btc.
 - Reward halves every 210,000 blocks.

+### Lecture 6:
+- Etherium has higher inflation rate than Bitcoin.
+- Bitcoin has an immutable monetary policy, while Ethereum does not.
+- There can be a change in a monetary policy if there is a proposal by core developers.
+- Ethereum was introduced in 2015.
+- Ethereum Classic is a hard fork of original Ethereum.
+- There are some tradeoffs in choosing between single (programming) language platforms and multi language platforms.
+- Initial Coin Offering (ICO) helps platforms in gaining inital funding, tokens are issued prior to being functional.
+Tokens are fungible and tradable.
+Initial value of these coins is based on anticipation of success or profits in future.
+- Contract: promise or performance given in exchange of promise or performance.
+-